 Titanic Belfast Museum

-Belfast was chosen as the site for the Titanic visitor attraction because the RMS Titanic was built in Belfast’s dockyards by local shipbuilding firm Harland and Wolff.
-Other famous ships built here include the RMS Olympic and HMS Belfast (currently docked as museum in London).
+Belfast was chosen as the site for the Titanic visitor attraction because the RMS Titanic was built in Belfast’s dockyards by local shipbuilding firm Harland & Wolff.
+Other famous ships built here include the RMS Olympic and HMS Belfast (currently docked as a museum ship in London).
 The shipyard continued to build ships until 2003 and today is focused on making offshore wind turbines.

-When you visit the museum, you follow a self-guided path that begins with information about Belfast in the 20th century.
+When you visit the museum, you follow a self-guided path (audioguides are available to rent for a small fee) that begins with information about Belfast in the 20th century.
 Then you continue to follow a path that takes you through a series of galleries that tells you about shipbuilding in Belfast, the building of the RMS Titanic, the launch of the Titanic, its maiden voyage, its sinking, and the aftermath of the tragedy.

 There are lots of informational panels, models, photographs, replica interiors of the Titanic, artifacts, and interactive exhibits to enhance the experience.
 One of the galleries is explored while on a mini-car ride.
 There are of course references to James Cameron’s famous 1997 film Titanic as well.
 The final room allows visitors to see video footage and photographs of the Titanic as she now lies at the bottom of the ocean.

 If you have any interest in the RMS Titanic or shipbuilding, we highly recommend a visit here.
-Visitors often spend about 2 hours exploring the museum, but leave more time if you are a huge Titanic fan and/or if you plan to eat here.
+Visitors often spend 1.5 to 2 hours exploring the museum, but leave more time if you are a huge Titanic fan and/or if you plan to eat here.

-There is a large gift shop, a cafe, and a restaurant on site.
-There is also the Hickson’s Point pub located just outside the building which opened in 2018.
+There is a large gift shop, a grab-and-go cafe, and a restaurant on site.
+There is also the Hickson’s Point pub located just outside the building.

 The Belfast Titanic museum operates a timed ticketing system, with entrances every 15 minutes from opening time.
-These vary depending on the time of year and you can check the official website for latest opening times and information.
+At last check, pre-booked timed tickets were required due to the COVID-19 pandemic safety precautions.

 Of all the things to do in Belfast, this is the most popular attraction so we recommend you get your ticket in advance here to avoid standing in and line, and coming early to avoid the crowds.
 Tickets bought online also include your entrance to the SS Nomadic, which is located next to the Titanic Museum.